The Headless Horseman (novel): Story

 The Headless Horseman is a story about an Irish adventurer and hero in the War with Mexico.
 First Lt.
-Reid, writing as "Captain Reid," penned a series of popular novels and attributed his headless horseman idea to a south Texas folk tale.
+Reid, writing as "Captain Reid," penned a series of popular novels and attributed his Headless Horseman idea to a south Texas folk tale.
 Vladimir Nabokov recalled The Headless Horseman as a favorite adventure novel of his childhood years: "which had given him a vision of the prairies and the great open spaces and the overarching sky."
 At 11, Nabokov even translated The Headless Horseman into French alexandrines.

-The story takes place in Texas soon after the War with Mexico.
+The story takes place in Texas soon after the Mexican–American War (1846–1848).
 Louise Poindexter, a beautiful newcomer, is courted by two men – the arrogant and vindictive Cassius Calhoun and the dashing but poor mustanger Maurice Gerald.
 Calhoun plots to eliminate his rival when tragedy strikes: Louise's brother, the young Henry Poindexter, is murdered.
 All clues point to Maurice Gerald as the assassin.
 At the same time, a headless rider is spotted in the environs of the Poindexter plantation.